 Hierarchicalists do not argue that women have no ministry in the church.

-Hierarchicalists teach an authority structure where the man has priority over the woman in the church and home.
+Hierarchicalists teach an authority structure where the man prioritizes the woman in the church and home.

-There is wide agreement between evangelical egalitarians and hierarchicalists in regard to the place of a women in society, home and church but both agree on certain things.
+There is broad agreement between evangelical egalitarians and hierarchicalists regarding the place of women in society, home, and church, but both agree on certain things.